Minor Prophets Timeline

-The books of these prophets are considered "minor" since each is much shorter than the writings of "major" prophets Isaiah (sixty-six chapters), Jeremiah (fifty-two chapters), and Ezekiel (forty-eight chapters).
+The books of this set are considered "minor" since each is much shorter than the writings of "major" prophets Isaiah (sixty-six chapters), Jeremiah (fifty-two chapters), and Ezekiel (forty-eight chapters).

 The longest Minor Prophet books are Hosea and Zechariah, with each having fourteen (14) chapters.
 The shortest prophetic book in this series is Obadiah, with only one chapter, followed by Haggai, which has only two.